Glossary

 Opportunity Attack

-Whenever a creature within the reach of your melee free strike moves out of it without shifting, you can take advantage of their movement to quickly make a melee free strike against them as a free triggered action.
+Whenever a creature adjacent to you moves to a space that isn’t adjacent to you without shifting, you can take advantage of their movement to quickly make a melee free strike against them as a free triggered action.
 This is called an opportunity attack.

 If you have a bane or double bane on the power roll against the creature, you can’t make the free strike.